 The body fights this excessive oxidation with the help of antioxidants.
 Glutathione acts as a protective shield, taking the damage and saving the surrounding cell components from oxidation.
 After this interaction, glutathione is transformed from its reduced form to its oxidized one.

 When there is an imbalance between the oxidizing components and antioxidants, the cells suffer oxidative stress.
 To counteract this process, the body has to produce new molecules of glutathione.

 The liver is an important organ with vital roles in detoxification and metabolism.
 Drugs, environmental factors, or dietary components can cause liver damage through oxidative stress.
 The liver protects itself from harmful oxidative reactions by producing glutathione inside its cells.

 Animal studies have shown that mice with low levels of glutathione developed liver diseases.
 In human patients, glutathione has been used as a treatment for chronic liver disease, mostly by intravenous administration.

-One clinical study has also shown the benefits of oral administration of glutathione.
+A 2017 clinical study revealed benefits of oral administration of glutathione.
 It is still unclear whether glutathione is degraded into its amino acid components during the digestive process or if it’s absorbed as a whole.